aarati-K/wiscer/README.md

 * *Steady State* - Insert and delete operations are equal, and the number of keys remains approximately steady
 * *Read Mostly* - Small percentage of insert operations are issued, causing the number of keys to grow over time.

-Overall, a total of six workloads for each hash table implementation have been provided.
+Overall, a total of seven workloads for each hash table implementation have been provided.
 To run all the workloads,

 ```
 $ ./run_all.sh > results.txt